Skip to content

 Descript’s killer move: open a recording, see the transcript, delete a word, the audio cuts at that word.
 Move a paragraph, the audio re-orders.
 It changes how you think about post-production.
 EasyCast doesn’t do this today.
 We let you edit the transcript text (it saves to the database; the displayed transcript reflects the edit) but the underlying audio is left as-recorded.
 Real audio splicing from transcript edits is on the roadmap; we explicitly return 501 for that endpoint rather than ship a half-built version.

-Overdub is the other Descript feature we don’t match
+Custom voice clones are the other Descript feature we don’t match

 On hosting, Descript stops where EasyCast keeps going